 You'll get a more realistic figure by looking in the specification section of your GPS receiver's user-manual.
 Typically, with a handheld GPS, 95% of horizontal GPS positions will be within 10 metres of their true location.
 The error in altitude will probably be at least twice the horizontal error.

 The accuracy of a GPS can be improved by using secondary data from external reference stations.

 Many consumer GPS units have a WAAS option.
 WAAS uses a network of ground-based reference stations.
 Readings from the reference stations are used to correct for some of the sources of error mentioned above.
 The correction data is sent to geostationary WAAS satellites which transmit them back to WAAS-enabled GPS receivers to improve position accuracy.
 WAAS is not available in New Zealand.

 Differential Global Positioning System (DGPS) is a similar system.
 The data from ground reference stations is transmitted to the GPS using longwave radio, FM radio, or even cellphones.

-Assisted GPS (A-GPS) is a way of improving the time to first fix, or even allowing a fix in conditions where the GPS might not otherwise be able to function.
-It is used in GPS-enabled cellphones, like the iPhone, Blackberry and many Nokia devices.
+Have you noticed how cellphone GPS units get a fix almost immediately.
+They use Assisted GPS (A-GPS) as a way of improving the time to first fix, or even allowing a fix in conditions where the GPS might not otherwise be able to function.

 The A-GPS device will use a data connection (e.g. 3G on a cellphone) to contact an assistance server.
 The server can supply almanac and ephemeris data so the GPS doesn't have to wait to receive them from the satellites.
 The server can also send an approximate location derived from cellphone towers, allowing an immediate fix.
 In some cases the A-GPS device may send incomplete GPS data to the server for processing into a fix.